 “By reactivating that original trauma and getting in that high susceptible state, we are able to change some of the core arousal patterns,” Schwartz said.
 “You can begin to see where the arousal came in and, in the future, when it comes to your conscious mind, you think back to the traumatic event.”

-Two days later, I was informed, via email that “although balloonophile meetings are open to the public, and I could still attend if I wanted to, the group has decided that it would be in everyone’s best interest if I decided not to attend.”
+Two days later, I received an email that stated, “Although balloonophile meetings are open to the public, and I could still attend if I wanted to, the group has decided that it would be in everyone’s best interest if I decided not to attend.”

-The email stated “that the group decided that ballonophile meetings are intended for ballonophiles, and that I had made it clear that I was not one, and that I had no interest in becoming one.”
-I realized that I had just been excommunicated, or exiled, from something for the first time in my life.
+The email stated “that the group decided that balloonophile meetings are intended for ballonophiles, and that I had made it clear that I was not one, and that I had no interest in becoming one.”
+This was my first excommunication, and I didn’t know how to deal with it.

-The email also stated that “Some in the group determined that I could even be characterized as someone that was against balloonophilia.”
+The email went on to say that, “Some in the group determined that I could even be characterized as someone that was against balloonophilia.”
 This email did not call me an anti-baloonophile, or an anti-loonite, but everyone that has read this email agrees that the language in the email is implied.

 It was a little frustrating, because I wanted to provide them these quotes from the Doctor.
-I was also a little frustrated that I hadn’t found this article before I attended the meeting, but I have to imagine that someone would’ve said something along the lines that they hadn’t become a baloonophile until they were an adult, and even if I had argued back, I’m sure that the group would’ve agreed with that general sentiment so much that they wouldn’t have searched deeper.
+I wished I researched this material before the meeting, because I think it would’ve helped them understand what I was trying to say.
+I have to imagine that someone would’ve said something along the lines that they hadn’t become a baloonophile until they were an adult, and even if I had argued back, I’m sure that the group would’ve agreed with that general sentiment so much that they wouldn’t have searched deeper.

 “So you failed to convince a bunch of loons that you were correct,” has been the general reaction to my complaints regarding this meeting.
 Another theme to these reactions has been “Is your ego so huge that you can’t take it when everyone doesn’t agree with you?”

-After some reflection, I think I can now say that it has so much more to do with where we’re all headed.
+After some reflection, I think I can now say that it has so much more to do with the direction in which we’re heading.
 We are now so attracted to the sympathetic, compassionate, and understanding lexicon that we’re no longer interested in what makes people different.
-We just walk around saying that they’re different, and you’re different, and it says something about the person that cannot accept differences for what they are.
-This results in us being so pleased with ourselves that we don’t recognize differences, and that we no longer take the time to understand anything anymore.
+We just walk around saying that everyone is different, and it says something about the person that cannot accept differences for what they are.
+This, I believe, ends up resulting in us being so pleased with ourselves that we don’t recognize differences, and that we no longer take the time to understand anything anymore.